Golf Tutorials

 America's Answer to the Great Scottish Links

-Perched on the eastern end of Long Island, Shinnecock is one of the founding clubs of the USGA and has a deep history a great course must have.
+Perched on the eastern end of Long Island, Shinnecock is one of the founding clubs of the USGA and has a deep history.
 It possesses a pure, links-style feel with rolling, firm-and-fast fairways that ripple across the landscape leading to incredibly challenging elevated greens.
-The ever-present wind flowing in from the Atlantic is itsmain defense which adds another major variable that a player has to consider when standing contemplating his or her shot.
+The ever-present wind flowing in from the Atlantic is its main defense which adds another major variable that a player has to consider when contemplating a shot.

 Player's Perspective: Flighting the Ball